Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :smiley: = Refactored code contains easy to understand functions and documentation.
   * :sunglasses: = Refactored code is clean, efficient, well documented, and maintainable.
 * Debugging Python programs using logging and other methods
-  * :disappointed: = No fault-localization and no debugging
+  * :disappointed: = No fault-localization and no debugging.
-  * :confused: = Identifies some of the bugs
+  * :confused: = Identifies some of the bugs.
-  * :neutral_face: = Identifies and fixes some of the bugs using logging and other methods
+  * :neutral_face: = Identifies and fixes some of the bugs using logging and other methods.
-  * :smiley: = Identifies and fixes most of the bugs using logging and other methods
+  * :smiley: = Identifies and fixes most of the bugs using logging and other methods.
-  * :sunglasses: = Identifies and fixes most of the bugs using logging and other methods and documents the steps to fix the bug
+  * :sunglasses: = Identifies and fixes most of the bugs using logging and other. methods and documents the steps to fix the bug.
 * Adopting and using appropriate Python language constructs
-  * :disappointed: = Does not use Python language constructs
+  * :disappointed: = Does not use Python language constructs.
-  * :confused: = Implements Python language constructs incorrectly
+  * :confused: = Implements Python language constructs incorrectly.
-  * :neutral_face: = Implements Python language constructs correctly
+  * :neutral_face: = Implements Python language constructs correctly.
-  * :smiley: = Implements Python language constructs correctly and efficiently
+  * :smiley: = Implements Python language constructs correctly and efficiently.
-  * :sunglasses: = Implements Python language constructs correctly and efficiently and documents the reason
+  * :sunglasses: = Implements Python language constructs correctly and efficiently and documents the reason.
 * Adopting and using appropriate Python packages
-  * :disappointed: = Does not adopt/use Python packages
+  * :disappointed: = Does not adopt/use Python packages.
-  * :confused: = Adopts/uses Python packages incorrectly
+  * :confused: = Adopts/uses Python packages incorrectly.
-  * :neutral_face: = Adopts/uses Python packages correctly
+  * :neutral_face: = Adopts/uses Python packages correctly.
-  * :smiley: = Adopts/uses Python packages correctly and efficiently
+  * :smiley: = Adopts/uses Python packages correctly and efficiently.
   * :sunglasses: = Adopts/uses Python packages correctly and efficiently
-  and documents the reason
+  and documents the reason.
 * Adhering to industry best practices for programming in Python
-  * :disappointed: = Does not follow any of the industry best practices for programming in Python
+  * :disappointed: = Does not follow any of the industry best practices for programming in Python.
   * :neutral_face: = Correctly implements some of the industry
-  best practices for programming in Python
+  best practices for programming in Python.
-  * :sunglasses: = Correctly and efficiently implements some of the industry best practices for programming in Python
+  * :sunglasses: = Correctly and efficiently implements some of the industry best practices for programming in Python.

 ### Project Management with GitHub